amaha7984/DeepLearning-Projects/README.md

 It is recommended to compute the mean and standard deviation of the dataset before training.
 We have provided a Python script for this purpose.
 You can find it [here](compute_mean_standarddeviation.py).

 ## Solutions to Deep Learning Questions (https://www.deep-ml.com/)
-You can find solution to different questions from deep-ml problems [inside folder](Deep-ML_Problems)
+- You can find solution to different questions from deep-ml problems [inside folder](Deep-ML_Problems).
+- The solutions are in PyTorch and/or NumPy